euroargodev/argoonlineschool/paper.md

 * A review of the main characteristics of the quality controls used: Real-Time and Delayed-Mode.
 * Step-by-step instructions on data access, processing, and product generation, through the execution of commands based on a programming language.

 All content is divided into 3 main lessons: 1.
 The Argo Program, that describes the basic concepts of the program, 2.
 The Argo Data that describes how the data is organized and 3.
-Using the Argo data,  that uses the knowledge of the previous sections and python driven jupyter notebooks teach how to use the data.
-Finally, a quiz section is included  for auto evaluation.
+Using the Argo data, that uses the knowledge of the previous sections and python driven jupyter notebooks to teach how to use the data.
+Finally, a quiz section is included for self-appraisal.
 Lessons 1 and 2 are aimed at users with minimal or no knowledge of the Argo network, therefore no prerequisites are needed.
 Lesson 3 is intended for advanced users, as it requires basic programming skills in python.
 However, lesson 3 is duly explained step by step, to facilitate the transition of users coming from lessons 1 and 2.
-The basic recommendations and instructions for configuring the hand-on section of the AoS are also provide, whether the user wants to work online or if they want to work on their local computer.
+The basic recommendations and instructions for configuring the hands-on section of the AoS are also provide, whether the users want to work online or if they want to work on their local computer.
 Specific libraries and packages are recommended to guarantee the correct functioning of the AoS.
 To date, the three lessons contain a total of 25 sections, and all the sections have been carefully designed to be connected with the rest of the lessons.

 The AoS has been developed using python driven Jupyter notebooks [@Kluyver2016jupyter] and jupyter-book [@JupyterBook2020], two open source projects that allow editing control in a clear and easy way, and also permits web-based interactive development environments that contain code, visualizations, and texts.
 It is widely used for data science, and inspired by the course _[An Introduction to Earth and Environmental Data Science](https://earth-env-data-science.github.io/intro.html)_ [@Abernathey2021].